 Also, check out my post on lacto fermented food.
 This is something you can make from what you probably already have in your kitchen.
 Learn about kefir too or maybe homemade yogurt is more your style.
 This is the year to get even healthier.

+Who says you can’t have fresh vegetables on your winter table?
 Have you ever eaten sprouts or microgreens.
 It’s so easy to do right in your own cozy kitchen,and so good for you too.
 Oh, did I mention they are just plain YUMMY?

 Or maybe growing mushrooms sounds interesting to you.
 There are counter top mushroom kits to get you started.
 You can check out how I grew shiitake and oyster mushrooms, but I started with a kit.
 Not much beats the nutritional value and fantastic taste of fresh picked mushrooms.